How to Use the ISBLANK Function for Multiple Cells in Excel – 4 Methods

 Initial Result of Combining ISBLANK and IF Functions

-• After that, a Plus sign appears in the lower corner of the cell.
+• A Plus sign appears at the lower corner of the cell.

 Combined ISBLANK and IF Functions Result